mikelma/craftium/craftium-docs/getting-started.md

 ## Using `CraftiumEnv`

 The example above employs Gymnasium's `make` utility to load the environments registered by craftium.
-In this section we explain how to load environments without using the `make` utility, directly employing `CraftiumEnv`. `CraftiumEnv` is craftium's main class, wrapping the modified minetest game in the Gymnasium API.
+In this section we explain how to load environments without using the `make` utility, directly employing `CraftiumEnv`. `CraftiumEnv` is craftium's main class, wrapping the modified Luanti engine in the Gymnasium API.

 To import `CraftiumEnv` just: